 Study sample: Sixty-seven families with children ages one to five who participating in routine health care clinic visits during the UK Shoulder to Shoulder Global health brigade visits.

 Study design: A cross-sectional survey was conducted collecting demographic data, medical history, and dietary intake.
 Objective measures of height/length and weight were completed; and blood samples were drawn to measure serum micronutrient levels.
 Nutrition Data System for Research (NDSR) identified nutrient intakes for analytical comparison based on growth parameters.
 Nutritional and health status were compared to food security and World Health Organization growth reference points of standard deviations on Z-scores of height-for-age and weight-for-age.

 Analyses: Chi Square, ANOVA, and binary logistic regression tests were run using Statistical Analysis System (SAS)

 Results: Low serum levels of zinc and iron corresponded to low levels of dietary intake of zinc and iron, limited food security and moderate stunting z = -0 to 1.99 Standard Deviation.

 Conclusion: This study will inform a comprehensive nutritional intervention for this population.
 The evidence that specific nutrients are limiting will focus the health promotion objectives.

 Bronner, Elizabeth A., "NUTRITIONAL ASSESSMENT OF PRESCHOOL CHILDREN IN AN URBAN ECUADORIAN COMMUNITY" (2015).
-Theses and Dissertations--Dietetics and Human Nutrition.
+Theses and Dissertations--Nutrition and Food Systems.
 31.